vectorgrp/sil-kit/docs/usage/quickstart.rst

  * - :doc:`Configuration<../configuration/configuration>`
    - The optional participant configuration file allows to easily configure a participant and its interconnection within the simulation.
 It can be used to change a participants behavior without needing to recompile its sources.
- * - Domain Id
+ * - Registry URI
-   - A numerical label to uniquely identify a simulation run.
+   - The registry URI which specifies where the registry can be reached.
-     This allows running multiple simulations on the same host.
+     It defaults to 'vib://localhost:8500'.
  * - :doc:`Middleware<../configuration/middleware-configuration>`
    - The concrete distributed communication implementation.
 That is, the software layer implementing the distributed message passing mechanism.